banana0972/vlog/docs/Ctfs/SieberrCtf Finals 2025.md

     sandbox(c, "cp", ["tmp1", "tmp2/flag"])
 ```
 ![[Pasted image 20250808233043.png]]
 Uhm, where is my flag?
-I double checked docker and confirmed the flag had indeed been moved.
+I double-checked docker and confirmed the flag had indeed been moved.
 ![[Pasted image 20250808233210.png]]
 What is going on?
 It turns out I had missed a very crucial line in `app.py`:
 ```python